qir-alliance/.github/minutes/sc-meeting-2021-10.md

 Fabrice Franchon, Kalan Snyder, Thien Nguyen, Tom Lubinski, Pauline Jordan (Guest), Seth Newberry (Guest), Scott Nicholas (Guest)

+## Meeting agenda

+- Recap of previous decisions
+- QIR logo options
+- GitHub organization and repository names
+- Date of press release to announce formation of QIR Alliance
+- Nominate and vote for Chair position
+- Steering Committee meetings
+  - Cadence
+  - Open or Close to non-steering committee members?
+- Next steps

 ## Recap of previous decisions

 - Use MIT as the license for code repos
 - Quantum Intermediate Representation Alliance as the name of the new entity
-- Project Charter and Working Group Scope (see slide)
+- Project Charter and Working Group Scope

 ## Key decisions (all voted unanimously)